fox4snce/sparse-moe-benchmark/docs/tech_note.md

 ## Conclusion

-MoE architectures, while theoretically appealing, fail to deliver cost-effective performance on single-GPU systems.
-The routing overhead dominates the parameter savings, making dense models the superior choice for practical deployment.
+MoE architectures present a clear memory vs performance trade-off.
+While they offer significant VRAM savings (3-5× less memory), the routing overhead results in slower inference and higher costs per token.

+**For most deployments**: Dense models remain the superior choice due to better performance and cost efficiency.

+**For edge devices**: MoE may be the only viable option when VRAM is severely constrained (<4 GB), making the performance penalty acceptable for deployment feasibility.